Menu Close

 What is real-world data?

 There are many, varied definitions of “real-world data” (RWD).
 Essentially, RWD is a measurement of the efficacy of a medication after it receives approval by Health Canada, when prescribed and used in a practical, real-life setting that go beyond what is normally collected in pre-approval clinical trials and studies.
 RWD comes from various sources and includes patient data, data from clinicians, hospital data, data from payers and social data.
-Through its use alongside traditional data sources (such as clinical trials), RWD has the potential to provide new insights into medicines and their effects in the context of different larger patient populations.
+Through its use, alongside traditional data sources (such as clinical trials), RWD has the potential to provide new insights into medicines and their effects in the context of different larger patient populations.

 In the context of biosimilars, tracking the efficacy, safety and value to patients and the healthcare system of both originators and their biosimilars is important.
 Patients and their physicians rely on this “real-world data” when they are discussing and making treatment decisions.